Ensono/amido.github.io/docs/testing.md

 - Great documentation
 - Best implementation of Live Reloading

-### Why is Cypress categorised in the pre-deployed tests?
+### Why is Cypress categorised in the pre-deployed tests

 The Cypress tests, if structured correctly, can be run BEFORE the app client is deployed to an environment.
 This is to ensure that we get the fastest feedback we can.
 If you are following branching strategies such as GitFlow, then you are able to run these tests on your branch before merging to master.